luvit/luvit/README.markdown

 These three projects offer layers of abstraction and control.
 You can use [luv][] standalone with any lua based runtime.
 You can build apps with [luvi][], which includes [luv][], without using [lit][] or Luvit.
 The [lit][] tool embeds [luvi][] and adds higher-level commands and workflows.

-Luvit 2.0 is one more layer on top of this that implements the [node.js][] [APIs](http://nodejs.org/api/) in lua as a collection of standalone [lit][] libraries.
-Luvit can be used in two ways with lit.
+Luvit 2.0 is one more layer on top of this that implements the [node.js][] [APIs](http://nodejs.org/api/) in lua as a collection of standalone [lit libraries][].
+Luvit can be used several different ways from lit.

 ## Luvit 2.0 the Framework